eclipse-cyclonedds/cyclonedds/docs/manual/options.md

  * any: listen for multicasts on the operating system default interface; or

- * preferred: listen for multicasts on the preferred interface (General/NetworkInterfaceAddress); or
+ * preferred: listen for multicasts on the preferred interface (General/Interface/NetworkInterface with highest priority); or

  * none: does not listen for multicasts on any interface; or